-A newTiger completes the level 1 requirements for BB guns and earns theTiger shooting sports patch at a day camp in his district.
-He then attends another day camp and completes the level 2 requirements and earns the BB gun pin to attach to his patch.
-Later that year, his district holds a Cub Scout shooting sports day at the local park.
-This time he completes both the level 1 and level 2 for archery.
-He earns the archery pin, which he wears on his Tiger shooting sports patch.
+A newTiger completes the level 1 requirements for BB guns and earns the Tiger shooting sports patch at a day camp in the district.
+The Scout later attends another day camp and completes the level 2 requirements and earns the BB gun pin to attach to the patch.
+Later that year, the district holds a Cub Scout shooting sports day at the local park.
+This time the Cub Scout completes both the level 1 and level 2 for archery.
+He or she earns the archery pin, which will be worn on the Tiger shooting sports patch.